Napoleon Bonaparte is Green, M. de Bourrienne is Royal Blue, and other Notables are Brunt Orange.

 In early July 1789, as part of his Royalist martial law maneuver, Louis XVI sent a detachment of thirty Swiss grenadiers from the Salis-Samade Regiment to reinforce de Launay’s small garrison of 82 Invalides [military beneficiary].
 The Bastille walls mounted 12 smaller pieces and 18 eight-pound artillery.

 Necker’s dismissal sparked several days of Paris’ revolt.
 On July 12th, the revolutionaries sent several thousand people outside the Tuileries, demanding Necker’s reinstatement.
-Later, they were forced to scatter by a royal cavalry regiment.
+Later, a royal cavalry regiment forced them to scatter.

-The Paris’ gardes françaises [French Guard] military garrison was called out to restore order, but its gardes françaises refused to open fire on the people, and many broke ranks and joined the revolutionaries.
+The Paris’ gardes françaises [French Guard] military garrison was called to restore order.
+Still, its gardes françaises refused to open fire on the people, and many broke ranks and joined the revolutionaries.

 On the morning of July 14th, a crowd of several thousand people marched on western Paris’ Hôtel des Invalides, demanding the armory’s surrender.
 Sombreuil, the governor, accepted the revolutionist’s demands and surrendered 29,000 to 32,000 muskets and several small cannons — with no gunpowder to fire their guns!